EN TR

 Behavioral Assumption

 Fabrication gap.
 Forms are optimized for structure, not for how you'd actually build them.
+Passing FEA is not a construction document.

 10